 Nightmare At Robison Junior High School

-In what might be straight out of a Wes Craven film, the hauntings seem to not end for students prior to joining church.
+In what might be straight out of a Wes Craven film, the hauntings seem to not end for students prior to joining the church.
 Even with the spirit walking around the halls and following students home, some have recalled seeing him elsewhere.
 More specifically, in their nightmares.
 While the stories from students vary, they are more lead to believe that this unnamed janitor was just a ghost who happened to have passed on while employed with the school.
 It may be that the spirit may be sending a message of some kind.
 It might be unclear what the message might be.
 But if there was any indication at all, those who decide to attend church no longer see the janitor’s ghost.
 This could be interpreted as the student doing their part to help send the spirit on his way to the other side.
-Even if the entire student body appears to regularly attend church, the questions remains: Can the spirit still haunt the new student that has yet to go to church in his or her new neighborhood?
+Even if the entire student body appears to regularly attend church, the questions remain: Can the spirit still haunt the new student that has yet to go to church in his or her new neighborhood?
 Will it ever go away?
 Will it finally go to the other side and be at rest?
-The answers may lie in any future recollections.

 Urban Legend Or Did Something Really Happen?

 If anything, there have been several witness accounts from past students of Dell H. Robison Junior High School.
 So it would make sense to not dismiss it as some kind of urban legend.
-But the fact that only going to church is the only solution that will make a the spirit go away sounds like some kind of fable that would get more people to go to church.
-Any way you tell the story, there’s the assumption that some of the information may not be accurate.
+But the fact that only going to church is the only solution that will make the spirit go away sounds like some kind of fable that would get more people to go to church.
+Anyway, you tell the story, there’s the assumption that some of the information may not be accurate.

 As of today, there have been no on-site deaths that have been reported at the school.
 There has also been no known timeframe between when the first haunting occurred.
 The events surrounding the school may still be a matter of dispute regardless of how much new information comes to light.
 Yet, there may be enough concrete evidence to further confirm that the haunting of the Dell H. Robison Junior High School.
 But the lack of evidence of who the spirit belongs to makes it a lot easier to dispute.